Phoenix Wright: Ace Attorney: Development

 At first, the game was planned to be released for the Game Boy Color, but after the development team saw the Game Boy Advance system's screen and footage of Mega Man Battle Network, Takumi felt it would be perfect for Phoenix Wright: Ace Attorney.
 The game was designed to be simple, as Takumi wanted it to be easy enough for even his mother to play.
 As it was less common at the time to use professional voice actors, the development team provided the game's voice clips; each staff member recorded every sample needed for the game, and then the best ones were used.
 Takumi used his privilege as the director to cast himself as Phoenix, while Sugimori voiced von Karma and Iwamoto voiced Edgeworth.

 The game was originally going to be a detective game, with Phoenix as a private investigator who finds a body at his client's office and is arrested.
 As the lawyer who is assigned to his case is useless, Phoenix takes up his own defense.
 One staff member suggested that Phoenix should be a hamster; while this didn't happen, this early version of Phoenix did have a pet hamster.
 It was decided early during development to refer to the game as Surviban: Attorney Detective Naruhodo-kun, with "surviban" being a portmanteau of "survival" and the Japanese word "saiban" (裁判).
 Among other names considered were Boogie-Woogie Innocence and Bingo Bengo, with "bingo" referring to answering correctly and "bengo" (弁護) being Japanese for legal representation.
 Takumi soon realized that finding and taking apart contradictions was not related to detective work.
 He felt the main setting of the game should be courtrooms.
 At one point the game was in danger of being cancelled when two staff members left the company, but Takumi's division leader and Inaba enlisted a member of the Resident Evil development team to help them part-time.

 Takumi cited Japanese mystery author Edogawa Ranpo as an inspiration, particularly The Psychological Test, a short story which involves a crime that "unravels due to the criminal's contradictory testimony."
 It had a big impact on him, and was a major influence on the game.
 He was also inspired by stories from another Japanese author, Shinichi Hoshi, stating that he was pursuing his "element of surprise and unexpectedness."
+The voice acting expressions "Objection!" and "Hold it!" were added to the game midway through development when Atsushi Mori joined the team as the co-sound effects designer.